mjnguyen/Community-Asset-Bundle/CommunityAssets/CommunityAssetsReadme.txt

 *Contains all Asset's made by the Community*

 1. Install the Mod
-2. Unzip the CAB Installer
-3. Run the CAB installer
+2. Run the CAB installer
-4. Install to Location of your choice and let Patcher open
+3. Install to Location of your choice and let Patcher open
+4.
+For Modtek Mods:
-5. Select your BATTLETECH\Mods\ folder and Run the Patcher
+Select your BATTLETECH\Mods\ folder and Run the Patcher For Loader Mods
+Select your My Games\BATTLETECH\Mods\ folder and Run the Patcher
-6. Start your game
+5. Start your game

 For future updates, just rerun the patcher